-(Note that coroners usually have their own agreements with external parties for transportation bodies and tissue; however, documentation for traceability purposes must still be maintained by the establishment for these cases.)
+(Note that coroners usually have their own agreements with external parties for transportation

 PFE5 Equipment is appropriate for use, maintained, quality assured, validated and where appropriate monitored

 - Items of equipment in the mortuary are in a good condition and appropriate for use:

 - o fridges / Freezers

 - hydraulic trolleys

 - o post mortem tables

 - o hoists

 - saws (manual and/or oscillating)

 - PPE for high risk cases (e.g. respirators)

 - The use of porous materials is kept to a minimum and has been risk assessed

 - Maintenance/service records are kept for equipment, including fridges/freezers, trolleys, post mortem tables (if downdraught) and post mortem suite ventilation.